eflautt/ga-data-science/projects/unit-projects/project-1/readme.md

 * Open the [starter code instructions](./starter-code/project1-starter.ipynb) in iPython notebook.

 #### Sample Deliverables
 Check out the example notebook in our starter code, which includes a data dictionary and responses to questions.
 Wonder how to format your notebook the same way?
-Simply click on a section to see the markdown.
+Simply double-click on any section to view the markdown.

 ![Example Notebook](./assets/images/Example_ipynb.jpg)

-#### Suggested Ways to Get Started
+#### Suggestions for Getting Started
-- Get used to the iPython Notebook.
+- Get used to the iPython Notebook layout.
 Play around with keyboard shortcuts.
 - Try out basic markdown for commonly used formats; look up commands for headers, bold, italic, tables.
 - **Read the docs for iPython Notebooks.** Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success as a data scientist!

-### Useful Resources
+### Additional Links
 - [iPython Notebook Shortcuts](https://ipython.org/ipython-doc/1/interactive/notebook.html#keyboard-shortcuts)
 - [Markdown Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - [iPython Notebook Docs](http://ipython.readthedocs.org/en/stable/)